 On the other hand, an Agile Coach can be defined as someone who coaches and imparts Agile processes throughout working teams.
 These may be scrum teams, production members and even managers for projects.

-Contrarily, an Agile Coach's expertise lies in the training of multiple teams.
-Agile coaches look over training and processes on a broader spectrum of the organisation and make sure these requirements are met.
+Contrarily, an Agile Coach's expertise lies in training multiple teams.
+Agile coaches review training and processes on a broader spectrum of the organisation and ensure these requirements are met.

 By Scope of Work: